Fussy behaviour in babies - wonder weeks

 Sometimes when these changes are happening babies or young children will seem to have gone backwards in their development.
 In fact, they are making a big step forward, but this step is confusing to them, and they may behave more like a younger baby.

 Calmer 'sunny' weeks

-When the baby has fully 'climbed' this developmental step, there may be several weeks when she is happier.
-She can happily try out her new skills.
-She may be less easily upset (less temperamental).
-She may allow you to be out of sight more often, and go off to sleep more easily.
+When babies have fully 'climbed' this developmental step, there may be several weeks when they are happier.
+They can happily try out their new skills.
+They may be less easily upset.
+They may allow you to be out of sight more often, and go off to sleep more easily.